How do I manually create anchor links in articles in Zendesk Guide?

 The example below shows how the link looks behind the editor before the article is saved:

-If the anchor appears to jump a few lines below the expected location, the toolbar at the top of your screen may be interfering with.
-Minimize the toolbar and test the anchor link again.
+If the anchor appears to jump a few lines below the expected location, the toolbar at the top of your screen may interfere.
+If that is the case, minimize the toolbar and test the anchor link again.

 You can also link to an anchor link on another page using the full URL plus the hashtag.
 For example: